HKUST-CRS/reports/2025-26-fall-ding-li/main.typ

 // allowing figures to float to the most appropriate location.
 #set figure(placement: auto)

+// Link styling
+#show link: underline
+#show link: set text(fill: navy)

+#import "@preview/fletcher:0.5.8": diagram, node, edge

 = Introduction

 This report is for the Independent Work project _CSE Request System_, abbreviated *CRS*.
 This project was developed by Yuyi Ding and Harry Li under the supervision of Dr. Yau Chat Tsoi.

 == Overview

-CRS is a system designed to streamline and manage students' course administrative requests for courses offered by the Computer Science and Engineering (CSE) department, such as requests to swap lab sections, request an excused absent from lab sessions, extend assignment deadlines, and appeal grades on assignments.
+CRS is a system to streamline and manage students' course administrative requests for courses offered by the Computer Science and Engineering (CSE) department, such as swapping lab sections, excused absence from lab sessions, extending assignment deadlines, and appealing assignment grades.
 The system aims to provide a user-friendly interface for both students and instructors to facilitate efficient request--response handling and record-keeping.

+The system is available at https://crs.cse.ust.hk/.
+Anyone with an HKUST account ending with either `@connect.ust.hk` or `@ust.hk` can access the system.
+However, only those who are granted access to a specific course can operate the system.

 #figure(
   placement: bottom,